Measuring Oscillations with A Million Atmospheric Neutrinos: Abstract

 \section{Abstract}

-We analyze the sensitivity achievable by the current and near-future water(ice)-Cherenkov atmospheric neutrino experiments in the context of standard three-flavor neutrinos oscillations.
-In this study, we perform an in-depth analysis of the current shared systematic uncertainties arising from the common flux and neutrino-water interactions.
-We then implement the systematic uncertainties of each experiment and develop the atmospheric neutrino simulations for Super-Kamiokande (SK), with and without neutron-tagging capabilities (SuperK-Gd), IceCube-Upgrade, and ORCA experiments.
-A careful review of the synergies and features of these experiments is carried out to examine the potential of a joint analysis of these atmospheric neutrino data in resolving the $\theta_{23}$ octant and the neutrino mass ordering.
-Finally, we assess the capability to constraint $\theta_{13}$ and the $CP$-violating phase ($\delta_{CP}$) in the leptonic sector independently from reactor and accelerator neutrino data.
+After two decades of measurements, neutrino physics is now advancing into the precision era.
+With the long-baseline experiments designed to tackle current open questions, a new query arises: can atmospheric neutrino experiments also play a role?
+To that end, we analyze the expected sensitivity of current and near-future water(ice)-Cherenkov atmospheric neutrino experiments in the context of standard three-flavor neutrino oscillations.
+In this first in-depth combined atmospheric neutrino analysis, we analyze the current shared systematic uncertainties arising from the common flux and neutrino-water interactions.
+We then implement the systematic uncertainties of each experiment in detail and develop the atmospheric neutrino simulations for Super-Kamiokande, with and without neutron-tagging capabilities, IceCube Upgrade, ORCA, and Hyper-Kamiokande detectors.
+We carefully review the synergies and features of these experiments to examine the potential of a joint analysis of these atmospheric neutrino data in resolving the $\theta_{23}$ octant at 99\%~confidence level, and determining the neutrino mass ordering above 5$\sigma$ by 2030.
+Additionally, we assess the capability to constrain $\theta_{13}$ and the $CP$-violating phase ($\delta_{CP}$) in the leptonic sector independently from reactor and accelerator neutrino data.
+A combination of the atmospheric neutrino measurements will enhance the sensitivity to a greater extent than the simple sum of individual experiment results reaching more than 3$\sigma$ for some values of $\delta_{CP}$.
+These results will provide vital information for next-generation accelerator neutrino oscillation experiments such as DUNE and Hyper-Kamiokande.

 \end{CJK*}